 The cost to declaw a cat is about $300.
 Laser surgery may be a bit more expensive, but causes less injury to the cat.
 Some people consider declawing as a fairly drastic measure—sort of like cutting someone's fingers off . . .
 Next, we'll consider some alternatives to declawing.

 You can buy claw caps that cover your cat's claws.
 When the claw cap applied, the cat's claws are no longer sharp and do not cause damage.

 - Application of the claw caps can be tricky.
-We have 2 people apply the soft claws- one holds the cat and extents the claw, the other fills the claw cap with glue and places it on the claw
+We have two people apply the soft claws; one holds the cat and extents the claw, the other fills the claw cap with glue and places it on the claw

-The name brand Soft Paws® claw caps cost about $20 for a set of 40 claw caps and adhesive.
-This lasts about 6 months.
+The name brand Soft Paws® sells claw caps for about $20 for a set of 40 caps and adhesive.
+This lasts for about six months.
 Less expensive brands are available for about $15 for a set of 40 claw caps.

 A concern with claw caps is ingrown nails.
 One of our cats had nails that curved back into the pad as they grew with the claw caps on.
 This required a trip to the vet since we did not notice it happening in time.
 We should have monitored the claw caps more closely so we could have trimmed the claws to prevent this problem.
 We discontinued claw caps for this cat.
 Our other cat has had no problems at all with claw caps.

 Note: Claw caps are effective at stopping cat claw damage, but require continuous monitoring and reapplication.

 Read More From Pethelpful